jcace/cp-zkp-auth/readme.md

 ## Potential Improvements
+- Hash user password and then convert to BigInt.
+Using a fixed-length hash (such as SHA256), enable arbitrary inputs to be proven
 - Backend user session management -  currently, a user can only register once.
 Allow a method for user to overwrite their y1/y2 params.
 - Generalize `db.rs` into a set of traits, to allow for other databases to be used (i.e, persist to SQLite, instead of just in-memory)
 - Support for [RFC5114 MODP groups with generators](https://www.rfc-editor.org/rfc/rfc5114) - parse Hex values from ENV instead of numbers